davidjb/jcu.me-user-doc/source/features.rst

 It's easy to remember: `jcu.me`_!

-Anything you type after ``jcu.me`` automatically points visitors at ``https://research.jcu.edu.au/portfolio``, the full site URL:
+Anything you type after ``jcu.me`` automatically points visitors at ``https://research.jcu.edu.au/portfolio``, being the full site URL.
+So, the following are possible:

 * `jcu.me/collaboration <https://jcu.me/collaboration>`_ links to the
   worldwide collaboration map
 * `jcu.me/search/turtle <https://jcu.me/search/turtle>`_ links to the
   search for turtles
-* and any other page works in the same way!
+* ...and any other page works in the same way!

 This means that individual profiles get a `jcu.me`_ address.
 For example, Professor Ian Atkinson can be found at `https://jcu.me/ian.atkinson